DOI10.47051/IGOK8377

 Figure showing an adult individual of Pseudoeryx plicatilis

-Figure 1: Adult female of Pseudoeryx plicatilis from Limoncocha Biological Reserve, Sucumbíos province, Ecuador.
+Figure 1: Adult female of Pseudoeryx plicatilis from Emerald Arch’s Reserve near Cuyabeno Reserve, Sucumbíos province, Ecuador.

 Reader support helps us keep the Reptiles of Ecuador book 100% free.

-Conservation: Least Concern Believed to be safe from extinction given current circumstances..12 Pseudoeryx plicatilis is listed in this category due to its wide distribution, presence in a variety of protected areas, and presumed stable population densities.12 Although there is no information on the population trend of the South American Pond Snake at the national level, its numbers are expected to be declining alongside the decrease in water quality throughout the Amazonian river systems in northern Ecuador.
+Conservation: Least Concern Believed to be safe from extinction given current circumstances..12 Pseudoeryx plicatilis is maintained in this category due to its vast Neotropical distribution, documented presence across a diverse network of continuous protected areas, and a lack of evidence suggesting significant, range-wide population declines.12 While there is no information on the population trend of the South American Pond Snake at the national level, its numbers are expected to be declining alongside the decrease in water quality experienced by Amazonian rivers in northern Ecuador.

 Distribution: Pseudoeryx plicatilis is widespread throughout Amazonia and peripheral areas in Bolivia, Brazil, Colombia, Ecuador (Fig. 2), French Guiana, Guyana, Paraguay, Perú, Suriname, and Venezuela, with a global range of ~1,088,089 km2.